This post contains affiliate links.

 While it’s technically illegal to use a non-EU car seat in Europe, we’ve never ever come across a family who has gotten in trouble for doing so.
 I suspect that local police are just happy to see families keeping their kids safe.

-There’s also some discussion in various family travel groups on Facebook about potential issues with insurance if you’re in an accident and the police make note on the report that you’re illegally using an American car seat.
+There’s also some discussion in various family travel groups on Facebook about potential issues with insurance if you’re in an accident and the police make note on the report that you’re illegally using an American car seat and thus breaking car seat laws in Europe.
 Theoretically, that could happen.
 But again we’ve never encountered a single family who has experienced that in reality.

 Our Europe car seat solution